MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:sizes ()

    Return the number of rows and columns of the real, complex or integer matrix :var:`mat`.
-Note that :expr:`#mat` returns the full size of the matrix, i.e. the product of the number of rows by the number of columns.
+Note that :expr:`#mat` returns the full size of the matrix, i.e. the product of the number of rows by the number of columns interpreting the matrix as a vector.

 .. function:: mat:tsizes ()

-   Return the number of columns and rows (i.e. transposed) of the real, complex or integer matrix :var:`mat`.
+   Return the number of columns and rows (i.e. transposed) of the real, complex or integer matrix :var:`mat`, i.e. it is equivalent to :expr:`swap(mat:sizes())`.

 .. function:: mat:get (i, j)